Bridgeton incident: Incident

 On July 21, 1987, the 414,266-ton Bridgeton and the 48,233-ton gas tanker Gas Prince sailed from the Gulf of Oman under the protection of three U.S. warships in the first convoy of Earnest Will.
 It transited the Strait of Hormuz without incident, although the group was approached by four Iranian F-4 fighters.

 When the convoy arrived at the midpoint of its voyage, Iran proclaimed that the convoy carried "prohibited goods".
 Pasdaran commander Mohsen Rezaee initially ordered an attack by Pasdaran speedboats from Farsi Island, but later, based on advice from the Iranian Supreme Leader, Ayatollah Khomeini, it was agreed to that a mining operation was preferable to direct confrontation.
 A special Pasdaran unit which had spent several weeks practicing for this mission laid a string of nine mines 500 yd apart, and then hastened back to Farsi.

 American intelligence had discovered Rezai's aborted unauthorized attack but missed the mining operation.
-On July 24, Bridgeton collided with mine at a position of 27°58' north and 49°50' east, 13 miles west of Farsi Island.
+On July 24, Bridgeton collided with a mine at a position of 27°58' north and 49°50' east, 13 miles west of Farsi Island.
 The explosion caused a 43 m2 dent in the body of the oil tanker.
 Bridgeton slowed, but did not stop.
-Meanwhile, the U.S. Navy warships took station in the tanker's wake, allowing the big double-hulled ship to break trail.
+Meanwhile, the U.S. warships took station in the tanker's wake, allowing the big double-hulled ship to break trail.

 Aftermath

 One day before the incident, Rear Admiral Harold J. Bernsen, commander of the Middle East Force, said, "The Iranian Air Force and Navy are not strong.
 It would not be in their best interest to utilize their forces in a direct confrontation".
 After the incident, Bernsen said there had been indications that Iran had laid mines, but no one thought they would affect the convoy.

-Following the incident, the Pentagon announced it would deploy more warships to the area, and Defense Secretary Caspar Weinberger announced that the U.S. would retaliate against any country that set mines in the way of ships destined for Kuwait.
-Although there was no authenticated evidence of Iran culpability, American officials were all convinced that the Pasdaran force of Iran had placed mines under water at night before the incident.
+Following the incident, the Pentagon announced it would deploy more warships to the area, and Defense Secretary Caspar Weinberger announced that the U.S. would retaliate against any country that laid mines in the way of Kuwait-bound ships.
+Although there was no authenticated evidence of Iran culpability, American officials were all convinced that the Pasdaran force had laid mines on the night before the incident.
 Weinberger said minesweeping would be given the highest priority.

 The Bridgeton incident was a propaganda victory for Iran.
 Prime Minister Mir-Hossein Mousavi called it "an irreparable blow on America's political and military prestige".
 Akbar Hashemi Rafsanjani said, "From now on, if our wells, installations, and centers are hit, we will make the installations and centers of Iraq's partners the targets of our attacks".